simonpoole/beautified-JOSM-preset/README.md

 ## Exclusion of military objects

 Due to the touchy nature of the subject, presets for military objects have been moved out of the default preset to [military preset](http://simonpoole.github.io/military-preset/).

+## Using in JOSM

+You can link to the presets by using one of

+https&#58;//github&#46;com/simonpoole/beautified-JOSM-preset/releases/latest/download/josm.zip

+https&#58;//github&#46;com/simonpoole/beautified-JOSM-preset/releases/latest/download/josm_orig_icons.zip (for a version that uses the JOSM icons)

+these will always return the current release of the specified file.

 ## Information for developers